MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-09-03-tlol-part-3-initial-ideas.markdown

 At this stage, we have an outline of a system, albeit quite a complicated system, which is able to automatically download a large number of League rofl replays.
+However, how do we actually go about getting information which is granular enough to train a deep learning agent capable of playing League of Legends to a human-level?

+We've
-However, how do we actually go about getting information which is granular enough to train a deep learning agent capable of playing the game competently?
-We've already explained why it's not possible to reverse-engineer the rofl file format as the encryption used to protect the data is changed every patch.
+already explained why it's not possible to reverse-engineer the rofl file format as the encryption used to protect the data is changed every patch.
 This means that trying to use the packet data stored within the rofl files directly would result in an "enigma-like" effort where you would be fighting Riot Games encryption every patch, and any major change to their encryption scheme would greatly increase the amount of time required to adjust the system.

+The specific issues relating to this are illustrated below, with possible solutions:

 <!--
 Talk about this in the part 4 post, the point which was going to be made here is how